dizys/nyu-nlp-homework-3/README.txt

 Pre-requisites:
     - Python 3.7+

+How did I handle OOV:
+    I did the last suggested approach, which is combination of treating single appearance words as unknown words and classify them into common suffixes.

 How to run:
     `python3 main_zz2960_HW3.py --help` will give you:
         usage: main_zz2960_HW3.py [-h] [-s STATEFILE] [-o OUTPUTFILE] mode inputfile